 Few stores come close when it comes to the diversity and quantity of products sold.
 Walmart keeps its prices low especially when it comes to their grocery section.

 2. 99 Cent Store / Dollar Store

-There was a 99 cent store a block away from my school so all the college students went here for everything especially groceries.
+There was a 99 Cents Only store a block away from my school so all the college students went here for everything especially groceries.
 I loved to come here for produce: avocados, bananas, onions, tomatoes, and so on.
 I also purchased snacks and packaged foods from here too.
 While you’re here to find decent prices on groceries, see if they have airtight containers and other kitchen tools that you might be able to use.